frvaillant/mapux/readme.md

 ### Adding Events
 You can add events on your map or markers.
-Each event must be setted by its name and a javascript function as a string.
+Each event must be set by its name and a javascript function as a string.

 ********************************************************************
 **Make sure to add " ; " at the end of each javascript instruction**